simfaucher/MAGE_MTE/README.md

 ### Windows compilation

 To distribute the software to a Windows 10 platform, checkout to the "compilation" branch, then :
-First use cx_freeze scripts to make an exeutable file.
+First use cx_freeze scripts to make an executable file.

 Install cx_freeze typing :
 ```shell